Looking for some winter biking tips?

 To protect your head from the cold when winter biking, wear a wool-stocking cap or a helmet-liner under your helmet.
 For colder days, bring a balaclava or a scarf.

 Pay attention to your extremities as well, since they get cold faster.
 Some cyclists wear disposable surgical gloves underneath their cycling gloves to keep vapor within the area of their hands.
-Heat packs are also a great addition to your winter biking kit.
+Solid bike shoes and heat packs are also a great addition to your winter biking kit.

 Carry extra pairs of gloves in case the temperature shifts.
 Light pairs offer more dexterity, while heavy pairs will give you more warmth.
 Packing an emergency pair of wool socks in a zipper bag can also come in handy if you accidentally get your footwear wet.